 What does it mean to Scale a Business?Some people assume scaling is synonymous with expansion, but they both have a different importance to the success of your business.
 Expansion is essentially growing your product offerings, adding location, and hiring more staff, whereas our definition of scaling is:

 Scale x Revenue x NPS = ValueScaling matters because by creating a healthy and scalable business model, you are creating a healthy community.

 How can Traditional Marketing Companies Scale?Stop selling for a moment, and start listening.
 Listening to what your customers are asking you for is the key to scaling more intelligently.
 If traditional marketing companies (e.i. newspapers, yellow pages..etc.) want to continue to scale, adding digital marketing solutions to their product sku’s will act as additional value and be the solution their customers are looking for.
 Gaining revenue from digital products will turn your business into a one-stop shop marketing agency that small businesses are in search of today.

 10 Key Elements of Scaling Intelligently

 1. EfficiencyEach move you make must be trainable, trackable, and reportable.
 Being efficient means making the best possible use of your resources, decreasing costs, and increasing productivity.
 What does this mean for your business?
 This means that each product or service that you sell needs to cost less than the one you sold before.
 This happens because you are constantly becoming more efficient, meaning it will take less resources each time to sell one of that product or service.
 After you break even, your margin should increase for each product that you sell to indicate that you are scaling because of increased efficiency.
 Your customer acquisition cost (CAC) will act as an indicator to measure if your efficiency is constantly increasing as costs are decreasing.

 CAC = (total marketing expenses + total sales expenses) / Number of new customers acquired

 2. RepeatabilityRinse and repeat.
 Having a repeatable process is necessary to make process improvements and increase efficiency in your processes.
 In order for your processes to be repeatable, ensure you are constantly documenting your steps so you know what to repeat, and what not to.
 Your team needs to have consistency in their workflows and processes to be able to be successful in their day-to-day tasks.
 Once you do that, what’s stopping your sales team from selling now?
 Nothing.
 You’ve taken away all possible excuses, and have given them a consistent workflow.
 Your team needs to have strong sales leaders in charge who are pushing for these things, that way your sales team will trust your process and trust you to guide them.
+Remember:

 - Have a consistent workflow